-Why Do Instruments Sound Different?
+Why Do Instruments Sound Unique?

 It's Going Down, I'm Yelling Timbre

-A Definition of Sound
+A definition of sound

 Frequency